Wei-Shao-Reg/GDR/README.md

 The output of GDR regression in "../GDR/output/" includes "artifact-free" CT images, Jacobian images, displacement fields at different breathing phases.
 By comparing "../GDR/output/template_image_at_time_10.nii.gz" with "../GDR/data/40IN.nii.gz", you can see how the duplication artifact has been removed by the GDR regression.

-### How to Run the GDR Program
+### To summarize, use the following two steps to run the GDR algroithm:
 ```
 1. Create a parameter file, see parameter/param.txt for an example and parameter/param_exp.txt for an explanation of the parameters.
-2. Run 2D GDR regression by executing: GDR2D {your parameter file}
-3. Or run 3D GDR regression by executing: GDR3D {your parameter file}
+2. Run 2D GDR regression by executing: GDR2D {your parameter file} Or run 3D GDR regression by executing: GDR3D {your parameter file}.
 ```